STARS-Design-Track-2023/rtl-blocks-shift-register/README.md

 ## Behaviour
 This design implements a parallel to parallel or serial to parallel (MSB or LSB) shift register.
 The behavior of the shift register is determined by the mode_i input of the module.
 ## Instructions
-1. Clone the code from github.
+1. Clone the repo from github.
 2. Run `make dir` to cofigure directory for the project.
 3. Make an rtl-diagram for the shift register and have the design approved by a TA. **Make sure your design is located in the docs directory.**
 4. Code your design in system verilog.